 Validated his reputation as one of the rising stars of world golf when won his maiden European Tour title at the 2015 British Masters supported by Sky Sports.
 Closed out a superb wire-to-wire victory in front of packed galleries at Woburn Golf Club with a final round 68 to win by two shots, fulfilling the enormous potential he has shown in the early stages of his career.
 Was playing the event thanks to a sponsor’s invitation and was able to celebrate the victory with his parents, who watched every round.
 Two weeks later he carried that form to the UBS Hong Kong Open, where he was third, and in November made a brilliant World Golf Championships debut, finishing tied seventh at the WGC-HSBC Champions in China.
-Earlier in the season he finished runner-up to fellow Sheffield player Danny Willett at the Omega European Masters, and came within inches of a first 59 on The European Tour at the KLM Open, his birdie putt on the last at Kennemer Golf Club stopping agonisingly short.
+Earlier in the season he finished runner-up to fellow Sheffield player Danny Willett at the Omega European Masters, and came within inches of a first 59 on the European Tour at the KLM Open, his birdie putt on the last at Kennemer Golf Club stopping agonisingly short.
 Came through the Qualifying School Final Stage at the end of 2014, taking the 11th card at PGA Catalunya Resort having successfully negotiated the Second Stage.
-Launched himself into the spotlight courtesy of a stellar amateur career in which he won the 2013 US Amateur Championship and was ranked Number One in the World Amateur Golf Ranking.
-Made the cut in both The 2013 Open Championship, finishing in a tie for 44th, as well as at the 2014 US Open Championship, where he was tied 48th.
+Launched himself into the spotlight courtesy of a stellar amateur career in which he won the 2013 U.S. Amateur Championship and was ranked Number One in the World Amateur Golf Rankings.
+Made the cut in both the 2013 Open Championship, finishing in a tie for 44th, as well as at the 2014 U.S. Open Championship, where he was tied 48th.